 - Explain that you maintain it properly and regularly.

-A Huge thanks to our Patrons! – Your support means so much and we love being able to connect with you in our insiders group.
-There are exclusive behind the scenes videos, real time updates and more for our insiders on Patreon.
-You can find out more about the Grateful Glamper insiders here.
+A Huge thanks to our Patrons! – Your support means so much and we love being able to connect with you in our insider’s group.
+There are exclusive behind-the-scenes videos, real-time updates, and more for our insiders on Patreon.